CompositionalIT/SAFE-Dojo/Instructions.md

 ## 6. Trying the POST verb

-Change a routes to be POST based, rather than GET.
+Change a route to be POST based, rather than GET.
 You'll need to do the following:

 i.
 Create a new ```PostcodeRequest``` record in ```Shared.fs``` which will store the Postcode sent to the server as the body of the request, instead of in the query string.